Syslifters/sysreptor/docs/docs/setup/plugins.md

-## Custom Plugins
+## Developing Custom Plugins
 :octicons-server-24: Self-Hosted

 It is possible to develop and load custom plugins to extend the functionality of SysReptor.
 Custom plugins are only supported in self-hosted installations, but not in the cloud version.

 ### Getting Started
-We recommend to manage custom plugins in a separate Git repository, not in the SysReptor repository.
+We recommend to develop and manage custom plugins in a separate Git repository, not in the SysReptor repository.
 First, you need to set up a new repository (either on GitHub or your internal version control system) with a directory structure similar to:

 ```
-repository
+plugin-repository
 ├── .gitignore
+├── .dockerignogre
+├── Dockerfile
 ├── sysreptor.docker-compose.override.yml
 ├── custom_plugins/
 │   ├── myplugin1/